 AGREEMENT ON GOVERNMENT PROCUREMENT

 Notification of relevant information by parties is an important means to ensure the transparency and predictability of their procurement regimes.
-The Government Procurement Agreement (GPA) and various decisions by the GPA Committee set out parties' notification obligations in detail.
+The Agreement on Government Procurement (GPA 2012) and various decisions by the Committee on Government Procurement set out parties' notification obligations in detail.

-GPA parties are obliged to notify the GPA Committee of the following information:
+The GPA parties are obliged to notify the Committee on Government Procurement of the following information:

 - national implementing legislation on government procurement